rmsk2/rustpwman/README.md

 pbkdf = "argon2"
 pwgen = "special"
 clip_cmd = "xsel -ob"
+copy_cmd = "xsel -ib"
 ```

 - `seclevel` has to be an integer between 0 and 23.
 The security level in bits is calculated as (`seclevel` + 1) * 8.
 - `pbkdf` is a string that can assume the values `scrypt`, `argon2`, `sha256`
 - `pwgen` is one of the strings `base64`, `hex` or `special`
 - `clip_cmd` is a string which specifies a command that can be used to write the current contents of the clipboard to stdout.
+- `copy_cmd` is a string which specifies a command that can be used to transfer the data sent to it via stdin to the clipboard.

 The default value for `clip_cmd` is `xsel -ob`, which works on Linux to retrieve the contents of the clipboard, which is filled via `CTRL+C` or after activating the `Copy`
 item from the context menu.
 If you want to use the primary selection, where text only has to be selected and not explicitly copied then use `xsel -op`.
 Remark: I had
 to manually install `xsel` on Ubuntu 22.04.
 Under MacOS `pbpaste -Prefer txt` can be used.
 For usage under Windows `rustpwman` provides the ("slightly" overengineered ;-))
 tool `paste_utf8.exe` which can be built in a Visual Studio developer prompt using the `build_paste_utf8.bat` batch file.

+The value `copy_cmd` uses `xsel -ib` as a default.
+This should work under Linux.
+Use `pbcopy` under MacOS and `clip.exe` under Windows.

 The config file is stored in the users' home directory in a file named `.rustpwman` and you can alternatively edit it by hand instead of calling `rustpwman cfg`.